loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/continuous-promotion/README.md

 Kargo GitHub webhook receiver.
 GHCR cannot send webhooks directly, so GitHub `package` events from the associated source repository are the trigger path.
-Kargo publishes the receiver URL in `ClusterConfig.status.webhookReceivers`, and the intended next step is for Crossplane to create the matching GitHub webhook from that status URL so new images can refresh `Warehouse`s immediately instead of waiting for polling.
+Kargo publishes the receiver URL in `ClusterConfig.status.webhookReceivers`, and when Crossplane is also enabled this repo now auto-applies a `KargoGitHubWebhook` claim so Crossplane creates the matching GitHub webhook from that status URL.
+That lets new images refresh `Warehouse`s immediately instead of waiting for polling.

 In the `vind` self-contained path, bootstrap also creates a `forgejo-image-credentials` Secret in the `progressive-delivery` and `pre-prod-gate` namespaces so Kargo can authenticate to the private Forgejo registry.
 GitHub-backed paths only need an equivalent Kargo image-credential secret when the chosen registry is private.